whscienceteacher/whscienceteacher.github.io/README.md

 If you find them useful, consider [donating to the Wild Haired Science Teacher on patreon](https://www.patreon.com/whscienceteacher). **You'll support development of more apps!**

-<span style="background:yellow">UPDATE!
+🔥🔥🔥UPDATE!
 I will not be teaching summer school this year so that my free time can be spent on whscience.
-If you can, please support using the link above.</span>
+If you can, please support using the link above.🔥🔥🔥

 ### Individual Content Areas Pages ###
 [physics apps](physics.md) - [earth & space apps](earthspace.md) - [biology apps](biology.md) - [chemistry apps](chemistry.md)